 We are also actively curating datasets from the literature.
 Studies from the literature were curated from the data published with the manuscripts.
 We sometimes reach out to the investigators to acquire additional data, such as clinical attributes.
 All mutation calls (in VCF or MAF format) are processed through an internal pipeline to annotate the variant effects in a consistent way across studies.
 Please contact us to suggest additional public datasets to curate or view the list of studies suggested for curation in our Datahub on Github.

-We support and test on the following web browsers: Safari, Google Chrome, Firefox 3.0 and above, as well as Internet Explorer 11.0 and above.
+We support and test on the following web browsers: Safari, Google Chrome, Firefox and Edge.
+(As of release v3.5.4 we no longer support Internet Explorer 11).
 If you notice any incompatibilities, please let us know.

 Please cite the following portal papers: